nuxt/website-v2/content/fr/integrations/deployments/surge.md

 Done :)

-If you have a project with [dynamic routes](/docs/directory-structure/pages#dynamic-pages), take a look at the [`generate` configuration](/docs/configuration-glossary/configuration-generate) to tell Nuxt.js how to generate these dynamic routes if you are using Nuxt <= v2.12.
+If you have a project with [dynamic routes](/docs/directory-structure/pages#dynamic-pages), take a look at the [`generate` configuration](/docs/configuration-glossary/configuration-generate) to tell Nuxt how to generate these dynamic routes if you are using Nuxt <= v2.12.

 <div class="Alert">